quarbby/Today-I-learnt/ThingsToRead.md

 # Loads of Random Readings For A Day I'm Lazing on the bed

+### 04/02/17 - 8 Signs an Employee Should Be Fired (Which Never Appear on Performance Evaluations)

+[8 Signs an Employee Should Be Fired] (http://www.inc.com/jeff-haden/8-signs-an-employee-should-be-fired-that-never-appear-on-performance-evaluations.html)

+> Before a meeting, some of us were talking about supervisors in another department when our new boss looked up and said, "Stop.
+From now on we will never say anything bad about anyone unless they are actually in the room.
+Period."
+>
+> Not only do employees who create a culture of gossip waste time better spent on productive conversations, but they also cause other people to respect their co-workers a little less -- and anything that diminishes the dignity or respect of any employee should never be tolerated.

+Guilty of some of these too.
+I am trying not to gossip anymore.

 ### 04/02/17 - Blameless Postmortems

 [Etsy’s Debriefing Facilitation Guide for Blameless Postmortems](https://codeascraft.com/2016/11/17/debriefing-facilitation-guide/)